-For our next installment of Heavyweights of Instagram, Deep Groove Mono sits down with Rob a.k.a. robsjazzvinyl.
+For our next installment of Jazz Collectors of Instagram, Deep Groove Mono sits down with Rob a.k.a. @robsjazzvinyl.
 Rob’s a veteran of our hobby, getting his start collecting jazz in the late ‘70s.
 His most coveted originals make up an impressive list: Lee Morgan Sextet (Blue Note 1541), Sonny Clark Trio (Blue Note 1579), Sonny Rollins Plays (Period 1204), Cecil Payne Quintet (Signal 1203), and the blue vinyl version of Ted Curson’s Plenty of Horn (Old Town 2003).
 Since Rob joined Instagram back in 2016, he has managed to rack up over 600 posts and there’s plenty more where that came from.
 Enjoy the interview and be sure to check back for the next one!

 DGM: How long have you been collecting records and jazz records specifically?